TLW's Physicistscope™ (Physicist Historyscope)

 In 1947 Hungarian-British engineer-physicist Dennis Gabor (1900-79) invents Holography with electrons in an attempt to improve resolution of electron microscopes; it takes until 1963 to make holograms with laser light sources.

 In 1949 Am. physicist Julian Seymour Schwinger (1918-94) of Harvard U. calculates the self-energy of an electron as an infinite series, permitting renormalization to be calculated; Japanese physicist Sin-Itiro (Shinichiro) Tomonaga (1906-79) independently derives the same result; after attending a conference in the Poconos Mts. in Penn. in Mar. and failing to convince the other physicists of the soundness of his methods, next year Am. physicist Richard Phillips Feynman (1918-88) of Cornell U. introduces Feynman Diagrams in an article in Physical Review; all three share the 1965 Nobel Physics Prize.
+Meanwhile English-born Am. physicist Freeman John Dyson (1923-2020) demonstrates the equivalence of Feynman Diagrams and the Operator Method of Schwinger and Tomonaga, proving that Feynman Diagrams are not just a computational tool but a physical theory that completely solves the renormalization problem, helping them gain acceptance and making a fan of J. Robert Oppenheimer, who gets him a lifetime appointment at the Princeton U. Inst. for Advanced Study "for proving me wrong".

 In 1950 Italian physicist Enrico Fermi (1901-54) formulates the Fermi Paradox, that despite the seeming vastness of the Universe there's still no evidence of intelligent life anywhere but lucky lucky Earth.